CalvinGreen94/c-force-reg/README.md

 ### Prerequisites
-You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+You must have Scikit Learn, Pandas and Flask (for API) installed.

 ### Project Structure
 1. model.py - This contains code for our Machine Learning model to perform stock predictions based on the past training data in 'BTC-USD.csv', etc... files from yahoo finance for quick prototyping / DATA RESTRUCTING EACH APP UPDATE TO RANDOMIZE PRICES